4d/docs/docs/Concepts/components.md

 ```

 > In the context of a component, 4D assumes that a reference to a table form is a reference to the host table form (as components can't have tables.)

-## Scope of language commands

-Except for [Unusable commands](#unusable-commands), a component can use any command of the 4D language.

-When commands are called from a component, they are executed in the context of the component, except for the `EXECUTE METHOD` or `EXECUTE FORMULA` command that use the context of the method specified by the command.
-Also note that the read commands of the “Users and Groups” theme can be used from a component but will read the users and groups of the host project (a component does not have its own users and groups).

-The `SET DATABASE PARAMETER` and `Get database parameter` commands are an exception: their scope is global to the application.
-When these commands are called from a component, they are applied to the host application project.

-Furthermore, specific measures have been specified for the `Structure file` and `Get 4D folder` commands when they are used in the framework of components.

-The `COMPONENT LIST` command can be used to obtain the list of components that are loaded by the host project.

-### Unusable commands

-The following commands are not compatible for use within a component because they modify the structure file — which is open in read-only.
-Their execution in a component will generate the error -10511, “The CommandName command cannot be called from a component”:

-- `ON EVENT CALL`
-- `Method called on event`
-- `SET PICTURE TO LIBRARY`
-- `REMOVE PICTURE FROM LIBRARY`
-- `SAVE LIST`
-- `ARRAY TO LIST`
-- `EDIT FORM`
-- `CREATE USER FORM`
-- `DELETE USER FORM`
-- `CHANGE PASSWORD`
-- `EDIT ACCESS`
-- `Set group properties`
-- `Set user properties`
-- `DELETE USER`
-- `CHANGE LICENSES`
-- `BLOB TO USERS`
-- `SET PLUGIN ACCESS`

-**Notes:**

-- The `Current form table` command returns `Nil` when it is called in the context of a project form.
-Consequently, it cannot be used in a component.
-- SQL data definition language commands (`CREATE TABLE`, `DROP TABLE`, etc.) cannot be used on the component project.
-However, they are supported with external databases (see `CREATE DATABASE` SQL command).

-## Error handling

-An [error-handling method](Concepts/error-handling.md) installed by the `ON ERR CALL` command only applies to the running application.
-In the case of an error generated by a component, the `ON ERR CALL` error-handling method of the host project is not called, and vice versa.

-## Use of forms

-- Only “project forms” (forms that are not associated with any specific table) can be used in a component.
-Any project forms present in the matrix project can be used by the component.
-- A component can call table forms of the host project.
-Note that in this case it is necessary to use pointers rather than table names between brackets [] to specify the forms in the code of the component.

-> If a component uses the `ADD RECORD` command, the current Input form of the host project will be displayed, in the context of the host project.
-Consequently, if the form includes variables, the component will not have access to it.

-- You can publish component forms as subforms in the host projects.
-This means that you can, more particularly, develop components offering graphic objects.
-For example, Widgets provided by 4D are based on the use of subforms in components.

-> In the context of a component, any referenced project form must belong to the component.
-For example, inside a component, referencing a host project form using `DIALOG` or `Open form window` will throw an error.

 ## Use of tables and fields